 - Estimated tuition & fees are about $52,000 per year

 Notes: Tuition & fee amounts are for both Michigan in-state residents and out of state students, unless noted otherwise.
 The tuition information displayed is an estimate, which we calculated based on historical data and should be solely used for informational purposes only.
-Please contact the respective medical school for information about the current school year.
+Please contact the respective doctor school for information about the current school year.

 Source: IPEDS Survey 2012-2015: Data obtained from the US Dept. of Education's Integrated Postsecondary Education Data System (IPEDS).
 Data may vary depending on school and academic year.